 Falcon is a prisoner on an island in Haiti (when Cap meets him he says: “You sound more Harlem than Haiti”), where Steve Rogers is sent while Red Skull has hijacked his body.

-Anyway, it leads to unsettling panels like this:
+Anyway, it leads to unsettling panels like the above and this:

 With their bodies switched, Rick Jones takes some abuse and Captain America–in the Red Skull’s body–goes to the Avengers for help.